-Clare has a particular interest in gender and media.
+Clare has a particular interest in how women use traditional and modern media.
 She is especially interested in women's uses of and self-presentation on Instagram and engagement with women's magazines and has taught on this subject, including delivering lectures on: ‘Women's Self-Presentation on Instagram’ for the undergraduate Sociology degree, ‘Instagram and Influencer Culture’ for the undergraduate Media Communications and Culture degree, and 'How Fashion and Beauty Influencers Borrow from Traditional Media' for the undergraduate Fashion Marketing and Branding degree.
 Clare also supervises undergraduate Sociology students’ dissertations that are focused on social media.

 Lushey, C. (2017) SAGE Research Methods Cases.
 Peer research methodology: challenges and solutions.
 Thousand Oaks, CA: SAGE Publishing.